asifbacchus/ABSolutions.ImageToBase64/Documentation/topics/Blazor_Quickstart.md

 ### Error handling

-This Blazor component will return the [default image](Blazor_Default-image.md) if the backend-library encounters *any* errors.
+This Blazor component will return the [default image](Blazor_Default-image.md) if the backend library encounters *any* errors.
 If you want to handle errors in a different way, I would suggest implementing the backend library manually in your code and not using this component.